dcunited001/te-xel-io/app/posts/2015-11-21-neural-networks-and-spider-brains.md

 > This is why AI is computationally expensive.
 Lucky us, huh?
 Though IMO, it seems that generalized AI will become
 > less 'dangerous' the more highly evolved it becomes and the more processing power it possesses.
 Oh irony...
+>
 > Highly evolved AI will likely begin to posses the same altruistic virtues that we revere, though I'm unsure of what that entails.
 > Could be good, could be bad.
 After all, how would an infallible, omniscient being with altruistic values judge the human race today?
+>
+> It's critical that I clarify: I am NOT equating AI with God.
+Yet, when compared with man, AI may *seem* to have *god-like*
+> qualities.
+Man cannot create God, which I believe to be like a force that pervades the Universe that transcends time and space.
+> For the same reason that you cannot count to infinity, you could not define God.
+Anything that you can name must certainly be less.
+> Yet, AI may evolve to embody similar metaphysical structures as those I might imagine God to embody.

 Moving on.
 So furthermore, in addition to pattern recognition, a spider's brain must be capable of correlating various kinds of sensory input and *subconsciously* abstracting them into phenomena.
 It must do so with virtually